SFB-ELAINE/OSS-DBSv2/docs/start.rst

 Evaluating simulation results
 ------------------------------

-To check your results you can navigate to the output folder specified in the input JSON.
+To review and analyze your simulation results, simply navigate to the output folder specified in the input JSON.
-All outputs are stored there and can evaluated by the user.
+This is where all outputs are stored, and the user can easily access and evaluate them.
+From this folder, you can import the data into other analysis programs for further processing.